syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Ctrl</kbd> + <kbd>End</kbd> or <kbd>Ctrl</kbd> + <kbd>DownArrow</kbd> or <kbd>End</kbd>
 </td>
 <td>
-Scrolling to last row occurs.
+Scrolls the grid to the last row of the collection.
 </td>
 </tr>
 <tr>